all articles

 • Establish Clear Guidelines: Develop clear guidelines for resource allocation, considering project timelines, dependencies, and the availability of resources.
 By aligning assignments with individual capacities, organizations can avoid double booking and maintain work quality.

-Conflicts of interest can arise during the resource planning stage when project managers prioritize their own projects or consistently favor certain individuals for multiple assignments.
+Conflicts of interest can arise during the professional services resource planning stage when project managers prioritize their projects or consistently favor certain individuals for multiple assignments.
 To promote fair resource allocation, organizations should implement the following measures:

 • Foster an Unbiased Allocation Framework: Establish an unbiased resource allocation framework that considers project priorities, strategic importance, and overall organizational objectives.
 Involving resource managers in the decision-making process can help mitigate personal biases and ensure equitable resource distribution.